adamhockenberry/bacphlip/README.md

 bacphlip.process_hmmsearch( ... )
 bacphlip.predict_lifestyle( ... )
 ```
 Each function has a relevant set of arguments that should be clear from the docs.
-Running in this manner will give more flexibility with regard to file names and may prove useful to some users.
+It is our hope that running BACPHLIP in this manner will give more flexibility with regard to file names and may prove useful to some users.

 ## Next steps

 We have several planned next steps, including:
 1. adding a tutorial for library usage as a jupyter notebook in a forthcoming `examples` folder.
 2. adding the ability to run the pipeline in a "quiet" mode
-3. adding a flag for batch input of sequences.
 4. (insert your suggestion here)

 ## Misc